 Windows Installation Instructions

-Although a Windows toolchain is available, its not officially supported and we discourage its use.
+Although a Windows toolchain is available, it is not officially supported (and we discourage its use).
 It is unbearably slow during Firmware compilation and does not support new boards like Snapdragon Flight.
 It also cannot run the standard robotics software packages many developers use to prototype computer vision and navigation.
 Before starting to develop on Windows, consider installing a dual-boot environment with Ubuntu.

 Download and install these on your system:

 - PX4 Toolchain Installer v14 for Windows Download (32/64 bit systems, complete build system, drivers)

 - PX4 USB Drivers (32/64 bit systems)

 Windows users can alternatively install a slightly modified Ubuntu Linux PX4 development environment within Bash on Windows, and use it to build firmware for NuttX/Pixhawk targets.
 We have provided a script below that makes this easy.

 This approach does not currently support simulation because Bash on Windows does not enable Linux UI applications.

 The script has been updated to install Fast RTPS from (Linux) binaries.

 To use the build script: